FabianLangkabel/Jellyfish/README.md

 | H2 HHG| Example of the calculation of high harmonic generation spectra of H2 using complex absorption potentials. |

 ## Contribution
 Issues and pull requests can be submitted via Github.
 If you develop new plugins we can link them here.
-For further questions you can write a mail to: fabian.langkabel@helmholtz-berlin.de
+For further questions you can write a mail to: pascal.krause@aci.uni-hannover.de or fabian.langkabel@algorithmiq.fi

 ## Publications
 If you use Jellyfish please cite the following paper:

 ```
-F. Langkabel, P. Krause, A. Bande, submitted
+ Langkabel F, Krause P, Bande A. Jellyfish: A modular code for wave function-based electron dynamics simulations and visualizations on traditional and quantum compute architectures.
+WIREs Comput Mol Sci.
+2024; 14(1):e1696. https://doi.org/10.1002/wcms.1696
 ```

 This paper also describes the structure and functionality of Jellyfish and introduces the existing plugins.